Predicting Gonzaga's starters and rotation players for next season

-SPOKANE, Wash — Earlier today I tweeted that I was going to do a sportscast about Gonzaga's starters and how their rotation will look.
+SPOKANE, Wash — On Monday, I tweeted that I was going to do a sportscast about Gonzaga's starters and how their rotation will look.
 In that tweet, I asked for people’s starting five.

 As of the time of this article posting, I had 25 submissions with ten different rosters and no roster combination had more than five votes.
 Translation: This is going to be a crazy battle this year between a lot of very capable players.
 Let's get down to it.